algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

     {
       wait for 1 second;
       lock the thread;
-      opsInLastSecond = operationCounter; // save the number of operation for the print before reset operationCounter = 0; // reset the operation counter for the next loop unlock the thread;
+      opsInLastSecond = operationCounter; // save the number of operations for the print before reset operationCounter = 0; // reset the operation counter for the next loop unlock the thread;